-So, you've heard about Google Ads or Adwords as they used to be called but what the heck are they?
+So, you've heard about Google Ads (or Google Adwords, as they used to be called), but what the heck are they?
 Do they "work"?
 How much do they cost?
 How hard are they to create and manage?
 Do I even need a marketing agency or can I do it on my own?

 A Whole New (PPC) World

-When you decide to create a Google Ads account and start advertising for your business, you are deciding to learn a whole new world of marketing: Pay-Per-Click, what comes almost immediately after that decision is A LOT of Googling.
-One of those searches might have led you here, and you're thinking "Please, please just tell me how to make a Search ad," well you're in luck...
+When you decide to create a Google Ads account and start advertising for your business, you are deciding to learn a whole new world of marketing: Pay-Per-Click (PPC).
+What comes almost immediately after that decision is A LOT of Googling.
+One of those searches might have led you here, and if you're thinking "Please, please just tell me how to make a Search Ad," well then, you're in luck...

-Google offers you a platform where you can target insanely in-depth audiences, in any location, at any time and almost anywhere on the internet you can think of.
+Google offers you a platform where you can target insanely specific audiences, in any location, at any time, and almost anywhere on the internet you can think of.
 Your friends may call it creepy, but we call it genius (with a little bit of creepiness).

-So you've seen the ads, you may have even clicked on them.
-But now it's your turn to become the mastermind and create some of these ads yourself.
+The average person comes into contact with thousands of advertisements every day.
+So you've seen the ads, and you may have even clicked on them.
+But now it's your turn to become the mastermind and create some of those ads yourself.

-Not sure Google Ads is right for you?
-Or not sure you can create ads that will draw new business to you?
-Check out these success stories about businesses used Google Ads to grow.
+Not sure if Google Ads is right for you?
+Or not sure if you can create ads that will draw new business to you?
+Check out these success stories about businesses that have used Google Ads to grow.

-Although Google offers different forms of ads like Display, Video, Shopping, Dynamic Re-Marketing and more, let's start slow and focus on getting the most out of your Search Ads.
+Although Google offers different forms of ads like Display, Video, Shopping, and more, let's start slow and focus on getting the most out of Search Ads.

 Writing Your Ad

-Your ad has to be eye-catching, scroll-stopping and click-worthy.
-All the while staying in these restrictions:
+Your ad has to be eye-catching, scroll-stopping, and click-worthy, all while following these guidelines and best practices:

 - Use proper punctuation